beancount/beangulp/examples/README.md

 There are five directories demonstrated here:

 * `ledger`: This is a directory, typically a repository under source control, containing your Beancount ledger files.

-* `documents`: This is a directory containing your past imported files.
+* `documents`: This is a directory containing archived imported files.
-  Beangulps' filing command is able to automatically date and rename the files there after you've finished updating your Beancount ledger.
+  The directory hierarchy mirrors the structure of the accounts in the ledger and is constructed by the "archive" command which can also automatically date and rename the files and place them in the correct location after you have finished updating your Beancount ledger.

-* `importers`: This is a directory, typically a repository under source control, containing your custom importers implementations.
-Note that in the most general case this does not include examples of your downloaded files nor any personal account-specific information (e.g. account ids), because you may want to share your importers with others.
+* `importers`: This is a directory, typically a repository under source control, containing your custom importers implementation.
+  Note that in the most general case this does not include examples of your downloaded files nor any personal account-specific information, because you may want to share your importers with others.

 * `tests`: This directory contains examples of real downloaded files from your institutions which will serve as regression tests.
 Next